BernanR/be-vue3-notification/README.md

     position: POSITION.BOTTOM_LEFT
 });

-// Also you can set it directly on calling function. import {POSITION} from 'be-vue3-notification'
+// Also you can set it directly on calling of function. import {POSITION} from 'be-vue3-notification'

 notify("Hello Gecko!", { position: POSITION.BOTTOM_LEFT });